Saint Paul's Street Reconstruction Program

-The Street Design and Construction Division is responsible for the design, management, and inspection of all city street reconstruction projects.
+The Street Design and Construction Division is responsible for the design, management, and inspection of all City-owned street reconstruction projects.

-Each year, the City of Saint Paul reconstructs 10-to-15-miles of residential streets to improve street paving, curbs and gutters, sidewalks, landscaping, and lighting.
+Each year, the City of Saint Paul reconstructs 1-to-3-miles of streets to improve street paving, curbs and gutters, sidewalks, landscaping, and lighting.
 Along with pavement improvements, public and private utilities undertake upgrades to their infrastructure to include: